By on 2021-12-10 -

 The clever rear seats give great flexibility between passenger and luggage space.
 They can slide and recline and any of the three can be folded or taken out.

-A Scout version from added 4x4-like looks with body cladding and a higher ride height, but it doesn't have four wheel drive.
+A Scout version with added 4x4 look body cladding and a higher ride height was added, but it doesn't have four wheel drive.

 Choose from one or more of the options to find the car for you.